jeremyButtler/alnSeq/README.md

   away, it is possible that these arrays would continue to build up at each call, which results in increased memory usage.
-However, you should use a Waterman, not Hirschberg or Needleman in these cases, so the point is mute.
-Also, this is just a guess.
+However, a local alignment should be used instead of an global alignment (Needleman/Hirschberg) in these cases.

-We found that though ssw had low memory usage when aligning similar genomes.
-However, it had a much higher memory usage when the genomes were very different.
+We found that ssw had lower memory usage when aligning similar genomes and a higher memory usage when the genomes were very different.
 I am not sure why this is happening, but it may be due to how much of the matrix it has to construct.
-Despite this ssw still uses less memory than alnSeq's Waterman alignment.
+Despite this, ssw still uses less memory than alnSeq's Waterman alignment and so, is a better option.

 ![Time usage of alnSeq compared to the Waterman Smith,
-    Needleman Wunsch, and Hirschberg (hb) aligners from , emobss, and Complete-Striped-Smith-Waterman-Library.
+    Needleman Wunsch, and Hirschberg aligners from
-    The alnSeqO3 means alnSeq was complied with the O3 option.
-  The Waterman Smith Bio-alignment (bio-align) tests were
-    discarded due to Bio-alignments Waterman Smith
-    algorithm printing out the scoring matrix.
-](analysis/20230811-alnSeq-time.svg)
+    , emobss, and
+  Complete-Striped-Smith-Waterman-Library.
+](analysis/20230827-benchmarking/20230827-alnSeq-time.svg)

-For time usage we found that emboss or alnSeqs two bit Hirschberg were often the slowest algorithms, while ssw was the fastest algorithm, followed by bio-alignment's Hirschberg and Needleman.
+For time usage we found that emboss, alnSeq scan, or alnSeqs two bit Hirschberg (not shown) were the slowest algorithms.
-AlnSeq's byte Hirschberg, Waterman, and Needleman often took twice the time as bio-alignment.
+The fastest programs were ssw (30x faster then alnSeq), followed by the Needleman and Hirschberg from alnSeq-fast, which uses a byte matrix and like bio-alignment, ignores gap opening penalties.

-The time difference for Emboss could be due to its calculating both a gap opening and gap ending penalty.
+Some of the extra time needed for Emboss could be due to its calculating both a gap opening and gap ending penalty.
-Bio-alignment does not calculate any of these penalties and alnSeq only calculates the gap opening penalty.
-We also saw that the two bit arrays used in alnSeq's Hirschberg resulted in twice the time usage.
-So, it is possible that alnSeq's Needleman and Waterman would be comparable to bio-alignments Needleman once the two bit arrays are replaced with character arrays (bytes) (I have done some light testing and it looks like this might be case.
-I need to re-benchmark with make fast).
-However, it will likely still be slower.

-One note I should add.
-I choose emboss because it was an tool kit and bio-alignment because it had an Hirschberg.
-  It is likely that their are faster algorithms out their.

 ## Final notes